The AI Landscape

 Where you stand right now

-- ~0.7% use AI tools regularly
+- A growing number use AI regularly for work tasks

-- ~0.05% use AI coding tools like Copilot
+- A smaller group uses AI coding assistants like GitHub Copilot

 What makes AI CLI tools different from regular AI chatbots like ChatGPT?